 If you have toddlers or small children, please don't worry if they have a tantrum or a meltdown during our session.
-It's my job to make sure you get the kinds of photos you see in my portfolio and I can guarantee that melt-downs routinely happen at every single session I do that involves small children.
+It's my job to make sure you get the kinds of photos you see in my portfolio and I can guarantee that melt-downs routinely happen at every single session I do (and sometimes that is just the dads!).
 If your child becomes upset, we'll take a break, distract them and make sure they are happy before continuing.

 I find it helps (especially with toddlers and babies) if they have had a nap prior to our session and are well rested.
 It's always a good idea to have snacks and a drink on hand if we need to take a break for little ones to refuel.
 I generally let the children lead our sessions.
-I want them to be fun so that you all enjoy the experience (yes, even you Dads!).
+I want them to be fun so that you all enjoy the experience .